Interested In Storge?

 5. Go paperless

-For total paper clutter control, go paperless with your bank and credit card statements.
+For total paper clutter control, go paperless with your bank and credit card statements when possible.
 It’s much better for the environment, and it will keep paper clutter out of your home.
-Paperless statements can be easily accessed and are easy to search through.
-Organize your bills online by creating folders or opting for an existing bill organization software.
+Paperless statements can be easily accessed and searched.
+Organize your bills online by creating folders in your email or using bill-organization software so everything stays in one place.

 Reduce paper clutter by going through all of your magazines and newspapers.
 If you have no intention of reading them, throw them in the recycling bin.
-Unsubscribe from the magazines and newspapers to reduce paper clutter altogether.
+Unsubscribe from magazines and newspapers you rarely read to reduce paper clutter altogether.
+If there is an article or recipe you love, consider snapping a picture or saving a digital copy instead of keeping the whole issue.

 7. Unsubscribe from unused media

-Speaking of magazines and newspapers, consider how much you really read it.
+Speaking of magazines and newspapers, think about how much you really use each subscription.
 Can you access it online instead?
 If you don’t spend much time reading them, it may be time to unsubscribe or switch to a strictly online subscription.
+Fewer paper subscriptions mean less mail to sort and less clutter landing on your counters.

 8. Store coupons in a binder

 If you’re into clipping coupons, you know how important it is to keep them organized.
-Purchase a binder with clear dividers to section off your coupons.
+Purchase a binder with clear dividers or pockets to section off your coupons.
 Organize them by product type or by aisle to help save time at the grocery store.
+Keeping everything in one binder prevents stacks of loose coupons from taking over drawers and countertops.

 9. Address mail immediately

 The easiest way to avoid paper clutter and stay organized is to address it immediately.
-The second you get your mail, head to the trash can.
-Go through it all and toss the junk mail and the things you don’t need.
-For everything else, immediately sort it and place it in the correct folder.
+The second you get your mail, head to the trash or recycling bin.
+Go through it all and toss the junk mail and anything you don’t need.
+For everything else, immediately sort it and place it in the correct folder, tray, or basket.
+A simple “one touch” rule — handle each paper once — can make a big difference over time.

 10. Scan receipts

 Receipts take up too much space and can get out of control very quickly.
-This can be solved by scanning your receipts and organizing them on an app or on your desktop.
+This can be solved by scanning your receipts and organizing them in an app or on your desktop.
 Create separate folders for tracking expenses and organize them as you scan.
+This helps you keep a record for budgeting and taxes without letting tiny slips of paper take over your home.